micro/micro/README.md

 Go-micro provides abstractions for distributed systems infrastructure which can be swapped out.

+### Pluggable Features

-The features which are pluggable
+The micro features which are pluggable:

 - broker - pubsub message broker
 - registry - service discovery
 - selector - client side load balancing
 - transport - request-response or bidirectional streaming
+- client - the client which manages the above features
+- server - the server which manages the above features

 Find plugins at [go-plugins](https://github.com/micro/go-plugins)

-### Using plugins
+### Using Plugins

 Integrate go-micro plugins by simply linking them in a separate file